idyll-lang/idyll-studio/CONTRIBUTING.md

    1. First run `yarn link` inside of `idyll/packages/idyll-cli`
    2. Run `yarn link idyll` in this repo

-That should be all the setup you need.
+5. Create a new idyll project somewhere on your file system using `idyll create`.

 ### Running locally

 Run the project using `npm start` or `yarn start`.
+Open the project that you created in step 5 above.

 ### Making changes